Value Investing 101: How to Become a Value Investor

 Why Value Investing?

-The core concept is pretty simple: you buy stocks for less than their underlying values.
+Value investing is pretty simple: you buy stocks for less than their underlying values.

 Then, once you hold onto the stocks for some period of time, you can sell them and earn a profit assuming that their share prices increase and approach the true underlying values.

 Let’s say that a commercial bank’s stock is currently valued at 0.9x Price / Book Value and based on your value screening metrics, such as the Return on Assets (ROA), you think it’s worth 1.3x Price / Book Value.